-Elements Performance criteria ' 1.
-Make preparations 1.1 1.2 1.3 1.4 1.5 Find out information about the place and people to be visited Communicate effectively and respectfully with key people from the place to be visited Prepare a suitable work plan Put together suitable materials for the activities Follow workplace health and safety practices and other workplace policies while preparing from the properties of the prope L, 0.4 a visit • 2.
-Conduct community entry 2.1 2.2 2.3 Confirm who the key people are and work with them to make arrangements for the visit Discuss roles, expectations, and the purpose of the visit with key people Discuss with the key people why and how to support and encourage participation and • 2.4 2.5 inclusion during the activities Communicate effectively and respectfully with key people Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 1 3.
-Conduct the 3.1 Support and encourage effective participation and inclusion awareness 3.2 Encourage key people to take the lead 3.3 Communicate effectively and respectfully 3.4 3.5 Work in a way that is appropriate to local culture Demonstrate understanding of how people learn (principles of adult learning) when conducting awareness 3.6 Discuss how the awareness information is relevant to the needs of the community 3.7 Share the awareness information using effective techniques 3.8 Respond to any misunderstanding or confusion when conducting awareness 3.9 Confirm what the next steps following the visit will be and who will be responsible for making them happen Discuss how or if the visit has been useful, and ways it could be improved H D Thank participants, without rushing, and explain again the purpose of the visit ' 4.
-Prepare a report 4.1 4.2 Keep a record of activities and movements according to workplace practices Report what was done during the visit, including relevant measurable information, comment report stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis
+ements Performance criteria 1.
+Make Find out information about the place and people to be visited Communicate effectively and respectfully with key people from the place to be visited preparations Communicate electively and respectivity with key people from the place to be visited Prepare a suitable work plan 1.4 Put together suitable materials for the activities Follow workplace health and safety practices and other workplace policies while preparing i a visit 2.
+Conduct 2.1 Confirm who the key people are and work with them to make arrangements for the visit community 2.2 Discuss roles, expectations, and the purpose of the visit with key people entry 2.3 Discuss with the key people why and how to support and encourage participation and •, inclusion during the activities 2.4 Communicate effectively and respectfully with key people 2.5 Show respect for local culture and be sensitive to gender roles 2.6 Reassess whether the work plan and materials for the activities are going to be suitable and make necessary changes 2.7 Follow workplace health and safety practices and other workplace policies while conducting field activities 3.
+Conduct the 3.1 Support and encourage effective participation and inclusion awareness 3.2 Encourage key people to take the lead 3.3 Communicate effectively and respectfully 3.4 Work in a way that is appropriate to local culture 3.5 Demonstrate understanding of how people learn (principles of adult learning) when conducting awareness 3.6 Discuss how the awareness information is relevant to the needs of the community 3.7 Share the awareness information using effective techniques 3.8 Respond to any misunderstanding or confusion when conducting awareness 3.9 Confirm what the next steps following the visit will be and who will be responsible for makin 3.9 Confirm what the next steps following the visit will be and who will be responsible for makin them happen 3.10 Discuss how or if the visit has been useful, and ways it could be improved 3.10 Discuss now of it the visit has been useful, and ways it could be improved 3.11 Thank participants, without rushing, and explain again the purpose of the visit 4.
+Prepare a 4.1 Keep a record of activities and movements according to workplace practices 4. report Report what was done during the visit, including relevant measurable information, commen report stories, and observations 4.3 Report outcomes clearly 4.4 Provide an analysis of outcomes 4.5 Provide recommendations for future action based on analysis his (coursebook wil give you the skills and knowledge (the how and the why) to